nmoschkin/KuCoin.NET/README.md

   * Note: You cannot multiplex a private feed onto a public feed.

 All of the feeds except for order book feeds implement the __IObservable<T>__ pattern.
-The ViewModels in the example app implement the __IObserver<T>__ pattern where applicable.

 ## Other Notes

 The library, itself, is pretty well documented, so far.

 This project is epic, and there are bound to be bugs.
 Feel free to open issues, and I will get to them, as I can, if I don't find the bugs, first.
-I will post more updates here when the project nears completion and I plan to include a library for __KuCoin Futures__, after this one is feature complete.

 ## And finally, I take donations!